 - Access to create or get records created in your public DNS Zone/Domain

-Follow the steps below to change the default Canarytokens domain:
+How to change the default Canarytokens domain

 Log in to your Console.

-Step 2:
+Step 2: Open Global Settings

-Step 3:
+Step 3: Enable Custom Canarytokens Domains

 Select Canarytokens and enable Custom Canarytokens Domains.

-Step 4:
+Step 4: Create domain records

-You will be asked to create 2 records in your Zone (let's assume your custom domain is docs.staging-kb.thinkst.com).
+You will be asked to create 2 records in your Zone (Let's assume your custom domain is docs.staging-kb.thinkst.com).

-1. First, create the Name server Record:
+- First, create the Name Server Record:

-Note: docs. is used in this example, but you can use anything here.
+docs. is used in this example, but you can use anything here.

-- docs.staging-kb.thinkst.com NS ns1.docs.staging-kb.thinkst.com
+docs.staging-kb.thinkst.com NS ns1.docs.staging-kb.thinkst.com

 2. Then go ahead and create the Address Record

-- ns1.docs.staging-kb.thinkst.com A {{Consoles IP - Which can be found in the Custom Canarytoken Domain Tab}}
+ns1.docs.staging-kb.thinkst.com A {{Consoles IP - Which can be found in the Custom Canarytoken Domain Tab}}

-Step 5:
+Step 5: Test the domain

 You are now ready to test your Custom Canarytoken Domain

-Updating or Creating new Canarytokens
+Updating or creating new Canarytokens

 Newly created Canarytokens on your Console will use the newly created Custom Domain.
-If you already have Canarytokens in the field they will still work correctly however they won't have the newly created domain in the embedded URL.
+If you already have Canarytokens in the field, they will still work correctly; however, they won't have the newly created domain in the embedded URL.
 You can simply re-deploy or replace them should you wish to use the newly created domain.

 FAQ

-I can trigger a Canarytoken on an external network but not on my internal network?
+I can trigger a Canarytoken on an external network, but not on my internal network?

-This will be added automatically after a short delay while the domain is setup to be issued with TLS certificates.
-The support team will reach out if there any issues with the domain.
-If unsure, get in touch with us.
+This will be added automatically after a short delay while the domain is set up to be issued with TLS certificates.
+The support team will reach out if there are any issues with the domain.
+If unsure, reach out to our support team.

-What is a CAA DNS record and how could it block enabling HTTPS on your custom domain?
+What is a CAA DNS record, and how could it block enabling HTTPS on your custom domain?